Ontario Regional Priorities Partnership Program

 Project Term: 3-year funded PoC and implementation within 2 years thereafter.

-- Proposals will be sought from the Ontario AAF sector;
+- Proposals will be sought from the Ontario agriculture and agri-food sector;

 - Proposals must be co-led by an Ontario based company or not-for-profit organization (the “Receptor”) and a researcher at an eligible institution in Ontario;